In this page

 - Resolve Time: This is the time taken for the email thread to be effectively resolved or 'closed'.

-- 'Whom to notify if the Trigger condition is met': In this section, we can notify the users who will receive a notification when the SLA is violated.
-Here you can only choose users who are part of the Shared Mailbox.
+- Notify user: In this section, we can specify the users of the shared mailbox who will receive a notification when the SLA is violated.

-- A notification will be sent to all the users specified in the 'Whom to notify if Trigger conditions are met' section
+- A notification will be sent to all the users specified in the 'Notify User' field.

 - The tag 'SLA violation' will also get applied to the email.